 6. Miscellaneous Perks

 - When you doze off while reading, you never lose your place.

 - You can easily see how many pages are left in the chapter.

 - Some physical books are unwieldy.
 The spine gets in the way at the beginning and end.

 - I feel cheated paying $9.99+ for an e-book, especially when used copies are cheaper.

 - The Oasis is pricy.

 - Battery life is shorter than advertised, closer to 10 hours than 40 hours.
 You can extend it by using airplane mode or turning off other features.

 The Oasis is worth it for serious readers.
-It's the only e-reader I would recommend over a paperback.
+It's the only e-reader I would recommend over a hardcopy.